 James Brown was born in Yorkshire and studied the viola with Frederick Riddle at the Royal College of Music.
 During a six-year career as a professional violist he was a member of the BBC Philharmonic, BBC Radio and London Philharmonic orchestras.

 He founded Hazard Chase in 1990.
 From 1993-1999 he was a Partner of N.W.
 Brown and Company, Hazard Chase’s parent organisation at that time.
 In 1997 he was responsible for the acquisition by Hazard Chase of the business interests of Magenta Music International.
 In November 1999, as Managing Director, he led a management buy-out of Hazard Chase.
-In 2010 he was appointed Chairman of Orchid Music Limited in which Hazard Chase is a shareholder.
-James represents Hazard Chase on the board of Ekkehard Jung Artists and Projects GmbH, the Berlin-based agency in which Hazard Chase also has an interest.
+In 2017 he was appointed Chairman of Orchid Media Group Limited in which Hazard Chase is a shareholder.

 James has been a speaker at numerous international conferences including Midem Classique, the Association of British Orchestras, the China Shanghai International Arts Festival Forum, the American Symphony Orchestra League and IAMA.